 Learn More About Scott Wallace

-Prior to his university affiliations, Wallace was the first president and CEO of the National Alliance for Health Information Technology, an organization committed to creating a safer, more efficient and unified health care system through IT.
-He was appointed by President George W. Bush to chair the Commission on Systemic Interoperability, a federal commission created to advise the White House and Congress on health transformation through IT, and co-founded the Certification Commission for Healthcare Information Technology, a leading health care IT certification body.
-Prior to his commitment to health care, Wallace was CEO of a successful specialty chemical company that grew 10-fold during his tenure.
-He began his career working in corporate law and venture capital.
+Wallace’s practical, evidence-based approach to reforming health care is rooted in his background in business: he was the CEO of Eichrom Industries, a specialty chemical company that grew tenfold during his tenure; he served as the first president and CEO of the National Alliance for Health Information Technology, an organization committed to creating a safer, more efficient and unified health care system through IT; he was appointed by President George W. Bush to chair the Commission on Systemic Interoperability, a federal commission created to advise the White House and Congress on health transformation through IT, and he co-founded the Certification Commission for Healthcare Information Technology.
+For an issue as complex as America’s health care system, a holistic approach is required, and Wallace’s cross-disciplinary expertise in business, health policy, and technology offers powerful, meaningful solutions.

-Wallace holds a juris doctorate from the University of Chicago Law School, a master’s degree with honors in business administration from the University of Chicago Graduate School of Business, and has a bachelor’s degree in economics from Duke University.
+Wallace holds an MBA from the University of Chicago Booth School of Business, a J.D. from the University of Chicago Law School, and a bachelor’s degree in economics from Duke University.

 Scott Wallace is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.